akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 Our rest day wasn't too exciting: we did laundry, went on a short 3-mile hike, and strolled around the campground.
 We were too tired to do anything more intensive: most attractions weren't within walking distance, and we didn't feel like biking.
 Some squirrels rummaged through our stuff while we were gone, which was mildly annoying.

 It was a pretty relaxing day though!
-We were mostly trying to rest up for the next day, which would be our biggest elevation gain by far.
+We were primarily trying to rest up for the ride to Cambria, which was supposed to be our toughest day.

 {% include image.html filename="gum.png" description="Looks like the squirrels had some chewing gum" maxpx=500 %}

 ### Day 5: Big Sur to Cambria

 We were really nervous--73 miles and 4,000 feet elevation seemed like a terrible time--so we woke up at 6 AM and started biking by 7:30.
 To our surprise, it was a really great day!
 The coast was stunning and the weather wasn't too hot.
+There were a decent number of uphill sections, but they were accompanied by thrilling downhill sections where we took up the entire lane and biked as fast as we could.
 We were able to rest up at a gas station before the supposedly tough climb to Ragged Point, and we made it without a hitch.
 We even got to see a bunch of elephant seals on the way.

 In the end, we made it to Cambria before 5 PM, and we had time to walk around town and relax at the hotel.

-{% include image.html filename="seals.png" description="Elephant Seals!" maxpx=800 %}
+{% include image.html filename="seals.png" description="Elephant seals!" maxpx=800 %}

-### Day 6: Cambria to Pismo
+### Day 6: Cambria to Pismo Beach

 Another easy day: we left Cambria at around 10 AM and made it to Pismo Beach by 4 PM.
 We had some time to relax by the beach and grab Thai food at Fay's Fusion.

-### Day 7: Pismo to Refugio State Beach
+### Day 7: Pismo Beach to Refugio State Beach

 This was a pretty long day (80 miles and 3,000 feet elevation), but by now we had gotten the hang of things so we weren't worried.
 Even with a Chipotle break in Santa Maria and a Taco Bell/Starbucks break in Buellton ("The Home of Split Pea Soup"), we made it to Refugio State Beach before 7 PM.

-We didn't have to book anything: we just showed up, paid $10 a person, and set up shop in the biker camp.
-It was a large open space with scattered fire pits and benches, and we had the entire thing to ourselves.
+We didn't have to book anything: we just showed up, paid $10 a person, and set up shop in the hiker/biker camp.
+It was a large open space with assorted fire pits and benches, and we had the entire thing to ourselves.
 We really enjoyed this campground: we could see the ocean from our tents, and the showers so wonderful we almost finished our quarters.

 {% include image.html filename="refugio.jpg" description="Refugio State Beach" maxpx=500 %}

 ### Day 8: Refugio State Beach to Ventura

 This day started off on a bad note: first, we woke up to find squirrels had somehow (1) made their way into our panniers, (2) taken out a bag of Clif bars and trail mix, (3) eaten almost everything, and (4) scattered the remains within a 50-foot radius of our tent.
-Seriously, I have no idea how they pulled that off.
-On top of that, Google Maps tried routing us through a closed path and we had to backtrack, which wasted around six miles.
+Seriously, I have no idea how those fuckers pulled that off.
+On top of that, Google Maps tried routing us through a closed path and we had to double back to our starting point, which wasted around six miles.

 After some vegan food in Santa Barbara, a 7-Eleven stop, and a fresh fruit stand, we made it to Ventura by around 6 PM.
 The Motel 6 was a bit janky, so we Ubered to a shopping complex in Oxnard, where we watched _Ready or Not?_ and grabbed dinner.